List of Coronation Street characters introduced in 2009: Connie Rathbone

 Connie Rathbone was a close friend of Jack Duckworth (Bill Tarmey).
 She first appears on 17 April 2009, when she discovers one of Jack's missing pigeons and returns it to him.
-Connie and Jack get friendly as they chat about them both being widows.
+Connie and Jack get friendly as they chat about them both being widowed.
 As Connie's visits become more frequent, Tyrone (Alan Halsall) gets annoyed, seeing it as an insult to Jack's deceased wife Vera's (Liz Dawn) memory.
 In May, Connie invites Jack on holiday to Spain with her.
 Jack is afraid of what Tyrone will think of him and Connie going on holiday together, he lies and says he is going to Blackpool.
 In July, he visits Connie at her house and is amazed to discover that she is rich and lives in a lavish mansion.
 Tyrone is initially hostile towards Connie as he sees her as an insult to memories of Vera and believing she is after Jack's money, but realises this is not the case after seeing her big house.
 Jack moves in with Connie in September 2009 to give Tyrone and Molly more space.

 In November 2009, Jack and Connie join Tyrone in the Rovers for a drink.
 After Connie leaves, Jack tells Tyrone he is worried that she wants more than companionship.
 Jack then hides out at Tyrone's until Connie catches up with him and reveals it is only a misunderstanding about her sleepwalking, much to Jack's relief.

 Connie and Jack join Tyrone, Molly (Vicky Binns), Pam Hobsworth (Kate Anthony) and Bill Webster (Peter Armitage) for Christmas Day 2009.

 Connie returns in November 2010 to attend Jack's 74th birthday party.
 After returning from his party at the Rovers, Connie, Tyrone and Molly discover that Jack has died in his sleep in his favourite armchair.
 Connie attends his funeral and goes to Blackpool with Tyrone and Molly to scatter his ashes.

 After Molly's funeral and upon Tyrone discovering Molly's affair with Kevin Webster (Michael Le Vell), Connie tries to help and comfort him but his emotions get the better of him and a tearful Connie leaves the house.
 She has not been seen since.
 In December 2011, Tyrone received a Christmas card from Connie in which she says that he should visit her sometime.
 In December 2012, Tyrone lied to abusive fiancé Kirsty (Natalie Gumede) that he was going to visit Connie so that he could spend time with Fiz (Jennie McAlpine).